Justin Taylan: Early life and education

-Pacific Wrecks
+Pacific wrecks

 Pacific Wreck Database began as a repository of known World War II wreck sites and was an extension of a project Taylan started while in his senior year at Rensselaer.
 In its first year, the site received over one million hits and has become recognized internationally as an historical entity.

-Since it began in 1995, the site has become a vastly growing community of participants and collaborators of veterans and enthusiasts.
-Taylan has been credited in the identification on wrecks as well as discovering new wreck sites and returning personal artifacts to family.
-Taylan has repeatedly travelled to the South Pacific since he first went with his grandfather when he was 16.
-Since then, he has visited hundreds of battlefields, shipwrecks and crash sites in various parts of the Pacific to add to his ever-growing database.
+Taylan has been credited in the identification on wrecks, discovering new wreck sites and returning personal artifacts to family.
+He has visited hundreds of battlefields, shipwrecks and crash sites in the Pacific to add to his database.

 In 2003, Taylan was credited with the discovery of a Japanese Mitsubishi A6M2 Zero in the Owen Stanley Range of New Guinea and helped with the Japanese government to recover the pilot's remains.
 Taylan believes his website can help resolve some of the war's 74,000 MIA cases, of which 48,000 were from the Pacific Theater.

-Taylan is an outspoken advocate of the protection of these historic sites, and actively discourages illegal salvage or destruction of these priceless relics.
+Taylan is an advocate of the protection of these historic sites, and actively discourages illegal salvage or destruction of these priceless relics.
 For his work to preserve the legacy of the World War II genereration, Taylan was recognized by the World War II Veterans Committee with the Hunter Scott Achievement Award.

-Solomon Islands Controversy
+Solomon Islands controversy

 On November 6, 2006, Taylan and his Pacific Wrecks crew sailed into the Solomon Islands to explore Guadalcanal Campaign battlefield sites.
 The team inadvertently stumbled onto a salvage operation underway at Ballale Island which housed a Japanese air base during the war.
 When the group went to inform the Solomon Island Royal Police of what they believed to be an illegal salvage operation, their passports were confiscated and they were confined to their boat and charged with entering the country illegally.
 Taylan and his crew were under boat arrest for six weeks to await trial.
-On December 17, Taylan and his colleagues were found guilty and each paid a fine of 800 Solomon Islands Dollar ($108 USD).
+On December 17, Taylan and his colleagues were found guilty and each paid a fine of 800 Solomon Islands dollars (US$108).